 BCC – Board Certified Coach, a coaching credential from the Center for Credentialing and Education in the US.
 It’s on the same “level” as EMCC SP or ICF PCC.
 Fun fact – one of the founders of BCC, Pat Williams, is now a Coacharya Associate Trainer.

 CCE – Continuing Coach Education, which credentialed coaches undertake to keep learning and to fulfill requirements for renewing their coaching credentials.
+It’s an official designation at ICF for programs that can be used when you apply for coaching credentials via porfolio path.
 At Coacharya, we deliver CCE in single units with webinars as well as in 30 hour masterclass formats.

 CCEU – Continuing Coach Education Unit, equivalent to 1 hour of content.
 RD are Resource Development units, which are educational to coaches, but aren’t focused on coaching competencies.
 CC are Core Competency units, which center around ICF coaching competencies.
 Both RD and CC units are required to renew ICF coaching credentials.

 Coaching hours / Client hours / Coaching Log – Hours of coaching that a learner coach must do in order to qualify for a coaching credential.
 The required hours are different depending on the credential (see comparison).
-You should keep a log of all your coaching hours (explanation of what counts + a log template can be found here).
+You should keep a log of all your coaching hours.
+If you’re thinking about applying for ICF credentials (ACC, PCC or MCC) in the future, you should review the explanation of what counts for your coaching log (there’s also a log template you can download).
+ICF is very specific with their requirements.

 EIA – European Individual Accreditation from EMCC for individual coaches.
 There are four levels: Foundation, Practitioner, Senior Practitioner and Master Practitioner.
 You can see a comparison of the levels and requirements here.